H.O.P.E-4 is my vision.

 - Universal access to health care that is focused on the “triple aims” of

-- Improving the patient experience of care (including quality and experience of care);
+- Improving the patient experience of care;

 - Improving the health of populations; and

 - Reducing the per capita cost of health care.